signalogic/SigSRF_SDK/mediaTest_readme.md

 1. First and foremost, hyperthreading should be avoided and each packet/media thread should be assigned to one (1) physical core.
 The pktlib DSConfigMediaService() API takes measures to ensure this is the case, and the <a href="https://en.wikipedia.org/wiki/Htop" target="_blank">htop utility</a> can be used to verify during run-time operation (this is fully explained in section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>).
 For DSConfigMediaService() usage see StartPacketMediaThreads() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a>.

 2. Packet/media threads should not be preempted.
+To safeguard against this, there are two (2) basic guidelines to follow:

+ - run a clean platform.
+For a server, don't run other applications, even housekeeping applications, unless absolutely necessary.
+If SigSRF software is running in a container or VM, then consider the larger picture of what is running outside the VM (other VMs?) or outside the containers
+ - run a clean Linux.
+No GUI, no extra applications, etc.

 Linux is notorious for running what it wants when it wants, regardless of application real-time needs.
-There are various methods to prioritize threads and avoid interaction with the OS (e.g. don't use semaphores), some of which SigSRF libraries use, and some of which are considered "out of the mainstream" and unlikely to be supported going forward as Linux developers face reality with computation intensive chips needed for HPC, AI and machine learning applications.
+To optimize thread performance, there are various methods to prioritize threads and avoid interaction with the OS (e.g. don't use semaphores), some of which SigSRF libraries utilize, and some of which are considered "out of the mainstream" and unlikely to be supported going forward as Linux developers face the reality of modifying a 25-year old OS design to accommodate computation intensive chips needed for HPC, AI and machine learning applications.

-Pktlib implements a "thread preemption alarm" that shows a warning in the event log when triggered.
+To monitor for preemption by Linux or other apps, pktlib implements a "thread preemption alarm" that issues a warning in the event log when triggered.
 Here is an example:

 <pre>
 00:22:01.579.295 WARNING: p/m thread 0 has not run for 60.23 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.00, last encode time = 0.01, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 0.01